Ask a COVID-19 Question

 Consular Operations from the U.S. Embassy London, UK

-The U.S. Mission to the United Kingdom is providing emergency and some limited routine consular services.
+The U.S. Mission to the United Kingdom is providing emergency consular services.
 Please review the relevant service pages on our website for information on availability.

 Visa Appointments Update